annakirkpatrick/git-resources/time-tracking/time_tracking.md

 ```
 Then enter your revised commit message, and save as usual to complete the commit.

-Note that using the `amend` option is a form of rewriting history.
+Note that using the `--amend` option is a form of rewriting history.
 Please do not rewrite history on any commits that have already been pushed to Github, as this can cause significant issues for your collaborators.
 If you notice a mistake on a commit that has already been pushed, simply make a note in your weekly report so that your mentors can properly account for your time.